jeffreykegler/personal/timeline.md

 have been dominant ever since.

 # 1961

 In January,
 Ned Irons publishes a paper describing his ALGOL 60 parser.
 It is the first paper to fully describe any parser.
-The Irons algorithm is Chomskyan and top-down with a "left corner" element -- it is what now would be called a "left corner" parser.
+The Irons algorithm is Chomskyan and top-down with a bottom-up "left corner" element -- it is what now would be called a "left corner" parser.
 <!--
 Among those who state that Irons 1961 parser is what